BernardGreenberg/MuseScorePlugins/adjustingTiedNotes.md

 ## On-time and off-time both, for tied notes

 You may well wonder what is required to adjust *both* the on-time and the off-time of a chain of two or more tied notes.
 Adjusting the on-time is not very common -- I know of only two cases, keyboard "rolled" arpeggi and cross-bowed string-instruments (the native MuseScore arpeggio feature sets on-times).
 If you have a note (or chord) tied to one or more notes, and wish to delay the start of the first and cut back the end of the last, do exactly that: edit both (first and last in chain) notes with the plugin, changing the on-time of the first and the off-time of the last.

+## Trills on tied notes

+Trills on tied notes are actually easier to understand than articulation adjustments.
+Long (multi-measure) trilled notes are exceedingly common in repertoires of many centuries, and usually involve different note-values (e.g., half, whole, etc.) tied to each other.
+In MuseScore, with the triller plugin, each constituent note must be trilled separately.
+Since at this time only trills starting on the upper note and ending on the lower are supported, they join rather well.
+The number of “beats” (*Schläge* in the dialog) will *not* be the same, however, for different components if they are of different lengths.
+You must scale the “rate” to work -- that is, if the trill consists of a half note (minim) tied to a whole (semibreve) to another half, and the first is given 20 beats, the second (the whole) must be be given 40, and the final minim 20 again (and maybe a mordent if wanted).
+If the last component is to have nonzero *Final ‰*, that then has to be factored in, too, as shortening the final note’s trillable extent.